 - Alcohol or substance abusers

-- People who have received a high dose of radiation to the head or neck (for example, radiotherapy for cancer)
+- People who have received a high dose of radiation to the head or neck (i.e., radiotherapy for cancer)

 - People who have a suppressed immune system

 Dental implants are created to fit the patient’s specific requirements, so there’s no “one-size-fits-all" cost.
 While they may seem like an expensive option at first, they’re usually more cost-effective and reliable in the long run.

 You may find that your dental insurance covers part of the cost of your treatment, or you may be able to get additional coverage.
 We highly recommend speaking with your dental insurance provider to see what your options are.
 Alternatively, many dentists can offer payment plans through third-party providers.